-Mile 36.6-Oregon Trail joins from the right.
+Mile 23.1-Oregon Trail joins from the right.

-Mile 36.9-Oregon Trail on the right 20 feet from the road then crosses from the right.
+Mile 23.4-Oregon Trail on the right 20 feet from the road then crosses from the right.

-Mile 37.8-Bowns Creek.
+Mile 24.3-Bowns Creek (photo on page 36).
 The emigrant trail descended into the valley along Bowns Creek and followed the creek for a short distance as the county road does today.
+Some diaries mention the remains of wagons near the pillar of rocks south of the road.
 Emigrant names may be viewed on some of the granite boulders in the area.
 This area is private property.
-"Tuesday, Sept.
-14 Traveled over hilly road of sand and gravel.
-In about 2 miles we came to a small stream in a deep ravine.
-Water sinks away in the sand for a few rods..."